Skip to content

 RPC mode

-In the RPC mode, the zKEVM node has a limited functionality.
-It primarily maintains an up-to-date instance of L2 state, initially with respect to batches broadcast by the trusted sequencer, and later with sequences of batches fetched from the consensus contract.
+In this mode, the zKEVM node has limited functionality.
+It primarily maintains an up-to-date instance of the L2 state, initially with respect to batches broadcast by the trusted sequencer, and later with sequences of batches fetched from the consensus contract.

-The node continuously interacts with L1 in order to keep the local L2 state up to date, as well as to check the synchronization of L2 state roots.
-The default syncing rate for the synchronizer is every 2 seconds, unless stipulated otherwise in the configuration.
+The RPC node continuously interacts with L1 to keep the local L2 state up-to-date and to verify the synchronization of L2 state roots.
+By default, the synchronizer updates every 2 seconds, unless a different interval is specified in the configuration.